wp-plugins/author-approval/readme.txt

 == Description ==

 Does your WordPress site have multiple Authors?
 Do you use WordPress more as a Content Management Systems (CMS)?
 Are you looking for a way to streamline the editing process of your website's pages?
 Do you have periodic 'Releases' of your site?
 If you answered yes to any of these questions, then this plugin may fulfill your needs.

 Imagine the scenario below:

 You have a WordPress site with 100 pages and 13 authors.
 You release a new, updated version of your website once every month.
 You'd like an automated way to make sure that each and every page has been reviewed for proper content, typos, broken links, etc. before actually releasing the new version for the world to see.
 You'd even like to add some sort of accountability to the process, to see where the ball may have been dropped.

 With this plugin, you'll be able to assign each page to a specific author, whose responsibility it will be to review that page for accuracy.
 Once reviewed, the author will be able to 'approve' their page.
 Upon 'approval', the author's username, date/time of approval, and URL of page being approved will be recorded, providing a record documenting which pages have been approved, by whom, and at what date/time.
 If the author encounters any issues with their page (broken links, inaccurate information, etc.), they will have the option to 'reject' the page, which will allow the author to send an e-mail detailing their issues with the page to a specificed e-mail address (preferably an administrator's e-mail, or perhaps a supervisor or project manager).

 How it works:

-Author Approval Process:
+Author Approval Process-

 It's pretty simple.
-Those that will be approving pages must have their role set to 'Author'. when an Author logs into WordPress and clicks on 'Pages' in the dashboard, they'll see only the pages they've been made the author of.
+Those that will be approving pages must have their role set to 'Author'.
+When an Author logs into WordPress and clicks on 'Pages' in the dashboard, they'll see only the pages they've been made the author of.
 The Author will then click a page title, as if to edit the page.
 At the top of the page, they will see two additions to the Admin bar; an 'Accept This Page' link and a 'Reject This Page' link.

 Once the Author has reviewed their page for any and all errors, they will click the 'Approve This Page' link.
 Once clicked, the button disappears; it's a one-time thing.
 The Author is then presented with a pop-up that thanks them for approving their page and informs them that all relevant info has been recorded.